LeoBlanchette/articles/the_divine_accounting/README.md

 #### The Number of YOUR Name!

 The old Gematria method can still be fun.
 Would you like to calculate The Number of Your Name! on [https://www.gematrix.org/](https://www.gematrix.org/) ... let us know what you find out!
+Unless you have **Hexakosioihexekontahexaphobia**.

 ---